axk68890/CS5760_NLP/Homework1/README.md

-All the code with comments and the corresponding explaination for question is provided in the jupyter notebook.
+All the code with comments and the corresponding explanation for question is provided in the jupyter notebook.